-Of course it wouldn’t be a DOC camp without at least a couple of Weka’s poking their heads in to make sure you have paid your camp fees and your self containment certificate is up to date.
-These self appointed camp managers are so amusing the way they patrol the place.
+Of course, it wouldn’t be a DOC camp without at least a couple of Weka’s poking their heads in to make sure you have paid your camp fees, and your self-containment certificate is up to date.
+These self-appointed camp managers are so amusing the way they patrol the place.

-With a quick bite of lunch out of the way and hiking boots laced up we set off to explore the first part of the track.
-With clear signage at the start of the track, that of course I misread, stating the estimated walking length of each section we decided to walk to the first “hut”.
-Of course if I had read the signage about mountain biking I would have realised my mistake.
+With a quick bite of lunch out of the way and hiking boots laced up, we set off to explore the first part of the track.
+With clear signage at the start of the track, that, of course, I misread, stating the estimated walking length of each section, we decided to walk to the first “hut”.
+Of course, if I had read the signage about mountain biking, I would have realised my mistake.

-From the bridge the well formed track runs uphill for around 30 minutes although it’s not steep you still know that you are walking uphill.
+From the bridge, the well-formed track runs uphill for around 30 minutes although it’s not steep you still know that you are walking uphill.
 As you get higher you get occasional glimpses of the sea below and all around you is the native bush that just offers so many varied scenes with all sorts of plants competing for the available sunlight peaking in through the canopy.

-Reaching the top you are afforded the spectacular view of Scott’s beach below that makes that climb really worthwhile of course the great thing about walking uphill is that it’s always followed by the down part.
+Reaching the top, you are afforded the spectacular view of Scott’s beach below that makes that climb really worthwhile of course the great thing about walking uphill is that it’s always followed by the down part.
 So we set off to see what this beach looked like from a bit closer following the trail as it gently descended towards it.

 Yet again the surrounding countryside changed with the path opening up to low lying scrub.
-It’s amazing how open it felt after the time spent walking through bush that’s at least twice as tall as you are and growing so close together that it’s almost dark and dingy inside the track.
+It’s incredible how open it felt after the time spent walking through the bush that’s at least twice as tall as you are and growing so close together that it’s almost dark and dingy inside the track.

-After just over 2 hours of walking we reached the Katipo Creek shelter an open hut that would provide shelter if you couldn’t complete the journey or the weather turned to custard and you needed somewhere to hide.
+After just over 2 hours of walking, we reached the Katipo Creek shelter an open hut that would provide shelter if you couldn’t complete the journey or the weather turned to custard and you needed somewhere to hide.
 It’s not until I started writing this that I realised the name of the place is also the name of one of New Zealand’s poisonous spiders, but since I am only writing about this now we obviously didn’t encounter one.

 The walk back was the chance to look at the scenery from the other direction as well as spot things that we might not have noticed along the way, such as the Marine Reserve marker.
-Or prompt me to take a photo that I missed such as the one telling you about potential rogue waves washing over the path when you are 15 metres up the cliff.
+Or prompt me to take a photo that I missed, such as the one telling you about potential rogue waves washing over the path when you are 15 metres up the cliff.

-Although I didn’t get a photo we heard this strange noise behind us at one point I thought I’ve never heard a bird like that before but it was actually one of the Rangers on his motorbike heading back after servicing one of the huts.
-I’m glad we didn’t meet him on the steep cliff face part of the track or he would have been behind us for a while.
+Although I didn’t get a photo we heard this strange noise behind us at one point I thought I’ve never heard a bird like that before, but it was actually one of the Rangers on his motorbike heading back after servicing one of the huts.
+I’m glad we didn’t meet him on the steep cliff face part of the track, or he would have been behind us for a while.

-Click here to see all camp ratings
+Click here to see all camp ratings.

 Click here to visit the interactive map showing the places we visited.